MyCometG3/movencoder2/docs/XCODE_PROJECT_SETUP.md

 └── MovEncoder2 -> Versions/Current/MovEncoder2
 ```

-### 6. Test Public API Import
+### Test Public API Import

-Create a test file to verify the public API is accessible:
+The framework's public API can be tested with the following code:

 ```objective-c
 #import <MovEncoder2/MovEncoder2.h>